From antinode clusters to node clusters: The concentration dependent transition of floaters on a standing Faraday wave: Experiment

-As described in Fig. \ref{Fig1_setup}(g) and Fig. \ref{Fig1_setup}(h), two mechanisms drive the floaters on the standing Faraday wave: The first one is the attractive capillary interaction~\cite{Capillaryforce,Cheerios} due to the surface deformation around the floaters as shown in Fig. \ref{Fig1_setup}(g) provided that the distance between the floaters $l$ is comparably less than the capillary length $l_c=\sqrt{\sigma/\rho g}$.
-Here, $\sigma$ is the surface tension coefficient of the interface, $\rho$ is the liquid density, and $g$ is the acceleration of the gravity (For an air-water interface at $20\,^\circ$C, $l_c=2.7$ mm.).
-Secondly, the single floater drift of our hydrophilic heavy floater on the standing wave being towards the antinode~\cite{Falkovich,supplemantary} is sketched in Fig. \ref{Fig1_setup}(h).
+In the period-averaged context, there are two mechanisms that drive the floaters on the standing Faraday wave.
+The first one is the attractive capillary interaction~\cite{Capillaryforce, Cheerios} due to the surface deformation around the floaters [Fig. \ref{Fig1_setup}(g)], which is significant when the distance between the floaters $l$ is smaller than the capillary length $l_c=(\sigma/\rho g)^{1/2}$.
+Here, $\sigma$ is the surface tension coefficient of the interface, $\rho$ the liquid density, and $g$ the acceleration of gravity.
+(For an air-water interface at $20\,^\circ$C, $l_c=2.7$ mm.)
+The second is due to the standing Faraday wave, which causes a time-averaged drift of the floaters towards the antinodes [Fig.~\ref{Fig1_setup}(h)], which is observed and described in Refs.~\cite{Falkovich, FalkovichEurPhys}.
+This drift, which is discussed in greater detail in Appendix~\ref{sect_drift force}, is reminiscent of the famous Stokes drift of an object on a traveling wave.

-The control parameter of the experiment is the particle concentration $\phi$, which is measured by determining the area fraction covered by the floaters in the area of interest, which is equal to or slightly smaller than the total horizontal field of view given above.
-We examine how the distribution of the clusters on the standing Faraday wave varies depending on $\phi$.
-The cluster distributions for two distinct limits, namely low $\phi$ and high $\phi$, are displayed in Fig. \ref{Fig2_exp_images}.
-The experimental images taken from the top are presented together with the corresponding wave patterns indicated by the nodal lines (the standing wave amplitude minima) and the antinode points (the amplitude maxima).
-The remarkable difference between these two states are clear: For low $\phi$ [Fig.~\ref{Fig2_exp_images}(a)] the clusters float at the antinodes, whereas for high $\phi$ [Fig.~\ref{Fig2_exp_images}(b)] the clusters are located around the nodal lines.
-A video of the floating clusters on the standing Faraday wave can be found in the supplementary movie~\cite{SupplementaryMovie}.
+The control parameter of the experiment is the floater concentration $\phi$.
+We simply measure $\phi$ by dividing the area covered with floaters by that of the total horizontal field of view.
+In Fig.~\ref{Fig2_exp_images} we show a top view of the distribution of the particles in two distinct limits, namely for low $\phi$ and high $\phi$.
+The remarkable difference between the two states is clear: For low $\phi$ [Fig.~\ref{Fig2_exp_images}(a)] small clusters float around the antinodes, whereas for high $\phi$ [Fig.~\ref{Fig2_exp_images}(b)] there is one large cluster around the nodal lines.
+This completely inverts the pattern and the particles now seen to avoid the antinodal regions.